bethlemmons/Programming-Journey/Linux Mastery Course/Section 3 Mastery.md

 ##### 3.13
 1. In order to redirect a data stream without losing the previously documented streams, you need to use >>.
 2. In order to get Standard Output from a file, you need to use the "less than" sign (<) instead of the "greater than sign" used to put input into a file.
+3. The [[tty command]] gives you the file name of the terminal connected to standard output.
+4. Standard Input, Standard Output and Standard Error are Data Streams.
+5. Using redirection you can control where those streams "flow".
+6. Standard Input = 0, Standard Output = 1, Standard Error = 2
+7.